JarneRenders/domination/README.md

 The program uses McKay's graph6 format to read and write graphs.
 See <http://users.cecs.anu.edu.au/~bdm/data/formats.txt>.
 As well as Brinkmann and Mckay's planar code format.
 The definition can be found in the `plantri` manual.
 See <https://users.cecs.anu.edu.au/~bdm/plantri/plantri-guide.txt>.

 ### Short manual
 This program can be used to determine the domination number of a given input graph.
 One can also count the number of minimal dominating sets and output graphs with a specific domination number.
 Moreover, the program contains methods for filtering graphs which satisfy certain conditions involving disjoint paths.
-In particular, the conditions of Lemma 2, Lemma 3 and Lemma 4 of the manuscript can be checked.
+In particular, the conditions of Lemma 1, Lemma 2 and Lemma 3 of the manuscript can be checked.

 This program supports graphs with less than 64 vertices.